zsparal/api-documentation/source/payments/recurring.rst

           }"

 #.
 Redirect the customer to the ``_links.checkout.href`` to complete the first payment.
 Make sure to use an HTTP ``GET``
    redirect.
-This hosted checkout can be viewed in `this demo <https://demo.mollie.com>`
+You can find an example of the hosted checkout in `our demo environment <https://demo.mollie.com>`_.

 #.
 Once completed there will be a customer mandate that you can access via the
    :doc:`Mandates API </reference/v2/mandates-api/get-mandate>`.
 If the first payment was paid using a ``creditcard``,